Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   or open `package.py` file in `${HOME}/var/spack/repos/builtin/packages/helloworld/`

-- Add artifical dependencies
+- Add artificial dependencies

   ```diff
   + depends_on('python@3:', when='@0.3.0:')
   + depends_on('zlib@:1.2')
   ```

-  Means that the package depends on Python `3.0.0` or newer and newer if we use `helloworld` of version `0.3.0` or newer.
+  This means that the package depends on Python `3.0.0` or newer and newer if we use `helloworld` of version `0.3.0` or newer.
 The software also requires at most `zlib` in version `1.2.10`

     - Show new dependencies

     ```bash
     spack spec helloworld
     spack spec helloworld@0.2.0
+    spack info helloworld
     ```

     The Python dependency will only show up for the newest version of our software package.

 - Add an artificial variant